followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxOverlay/dxOverlay.md

             }
         }"></div>

 Note that DevExtreme widgets require you to link the jQuery library to your application.
 If you use the Knockout or AngularJS approach, the Knockout or AngularJS library is also required.
-For detailed information on linking these libraries to your project, refer to the [Installation](/Documentation/Guide/UI_Widgets/Basics/Installation/) article.
+For detailed information on linking these libraries to your project, refer to the topics in the [Installation](/Documentation/Guide/Getting_Started/Installation/Local_Scripts/) section.

-For detailed information on working with the **Overlay** widget, refer to the [Overlay Widgets](/Documentation/Guide/UI_Widgets/UI_Widget_Categories/Overlay_Widgets/) guide.
 <!--/fullDescription-->